Vest Family Trust – how to wind up old Family Trust

 We had one disabled nephew client (who did not even know he was a potential beneficiary) attacked by the shameful and heavy-handed Centrelink.

-Sadly, even family trusts with no assets in them attract the enmity of Centrelink.
+Sadly, even family trusts with no assets attract the enmity of Centrelink.
 Wind up the Family Trust and escape the Centrelink attacks.

-If your Family Trust still has assets and you want to keep it going then talk with your accountant about changing the Trustee and Appointor.
+If your family trust still has assets and you want to keep them going, then talk with your accountant about changing the trustee and appointment.

 Does my Family Trust finish after 80 years?